davestearns/identity-service/README.md

 impl SerializableSecret for Password {}
 ```

 Unfortunately you can't simply use a type alias here, as that doesn't introduce a new type, just an alias for an existing type.
-But a wrapper type allows you to keep the internal `String` private, and only expose an immutable reference.
+But a wrapper type is actually handy: it allows you to keep the internal `String` value private, and only expose an immutable reference to the password hashing algorithm.

-This gets you most of the way there, but types used with `Secret<>` must also implement the `Zeroize` trait to zero-out their memory when they get freed.
+This gets you most of the way there, but types used with `Secret<T>` must also implement the `Zeroize` trait to zero-out their memory when they get freed.
 Thankfully, you can just delegate to the wrapped type for this since the crate that defines the `Zeroize` trait already implements it for `String`:

 ```rust
 impl Zeroize for Password {